Modern YEAR TWELVE

 | >> NEXT: YEAR THIRTEEN Part 1 >>>

-1. [1]TENZEL KIM: JLA Incarnations #6 must go before JLI #15 due to Mister Miracle’s presence in the story.
-He gets kidnapped in JLI #15 so JLA Incarnations #6 needs to be before that.
-Plus, Guy Gardner returns to his old self before that storyline is over.
+1. [1]TENZEL KIM / COLLIN COLSHER: JLA Incarnations #6 Part 1 barely fits in with JLI Annual #2 and JLI #14-17, but it must go before JLI #15 due to Mr. Miracle’s presence in the story.
+He gets kidnapped in JLI #15, so JLA Incarnations #6 Part 1 needs to be before that.
+Plus, Guy Gardner returns to his old brash self before that storyline is over.

 2. [2]COLLIN COLSHER: Here’s a little bit more about the metaphysico-theologic-cosmology of the DC multiverse.
 The Source Wall exists at the edge of each universe and operates as as the first barrier between gaining access to an alternate universe (although there are other means of traveling to alternate universes such as Boom Tube technology, metahuman speed/vibrational/teleportation abilities, some sci-fi devices, etc…).
 As revealed in the canonical-across-all-continuities flashback from Justice League Vol. 4 #22, the Source Wall was created 15 billion years ago when the Judges of the Source, the Monitor, the Anti-Monitor, and the World Forger fought against Perpetua and her armies (comprised of warriors of her own creation).
 (Despite being associated with the Light, Perpetua has gone rogue and rebelled against the Source.)
 Upon defeat, Perpetua’s fellow Great Hand super-celestials trapped Perpetua and her armies in the Source Wall, which was created by the Source specifically to be a prison for them.
 Notably, DNA from the Perpetua’s warriors wound-up providing the evolutionary building blocks for proto-human life and proto-Martian life to emerge on their respective planets billions of years later.
 Also notable, since that time, the Source Wall has trapped many other adventurers that have dared attempt breaching through to the other side.
 These imprisoned explorers appear—intermixed with Perpetua’s frozen warriors—as gigantic stone idols attached to the face of the Source Wall.
 Beyond the Source Wall is the Source itself, which also separates the various universes.
 Within the Source resides the mysterious and dangerous Anti-Life.
 And of course, also beyond the Source Wall exists the Bleed, a tesseract space that serves as the final blank void/highway between universes.
 The Monitors refer to the Bleed as Ultramentsruum.
 Marvel Comics refers to the Bleed as “The Superflow.”
 Notably, all of this cosmology was created as a joint Marvel/DC project!
 Walt Simonson and Chris Claremont, inspired by the works of the illustrious Jack Kirby, devised this shared cosmology for their 1982 Uncanny X-Men/New Teen Titans crossover.
 The term “Bleed” was first coined by Warren Ellis in 1999, in Planetary #1 and The Authority #1.

-3. [3]COLLIN COLSHER: Secret Origins Special is a wonderful book, but it’s non-canon (aside from this part represented by this flashback from this great Penguin story, entitled “The Killing Peck”)—hence its inclusion on our list here.
+3. [3]COLLIN COLSHER: Secret Origins Special is a wonderful book, but it’s non-canon (aside from the great Penguin story, entitled “The Killing Peck”)—hence its inclusion as a flashback on our list here.
 (Secret Origins Special contains one narrative that details a newscaster interviewing Batman’s rogues for a TV special, with each interview functioning as a section of the main story.)
 Here are the reasons the rest of the issue is non-canon: First, there are a ton of Two-Face bits that are just way off base and don’t jibe with anything else continuity-wise.
 I won’t even get into these errors, as there are so many.
-And secondly, while the Riddler tale is one of the finest comics I’ve ever perused both in its prose and for its aesthetic value, author Neil Gaiman has a bit of non-canon fun with it and treats it as a meta-commentary about how the comic industry morphed from camp (in the 60s) into the “dark age” of the 80s.
+And, secondly, while the Riddler tale is one of the finest comics I’ve ever perused, both in its prose and for its aesthetic value, author Neil Gaiman has a bit of non-canon fun with it and treats it as a meta-commentary about how the comic industry morphed from the camp of the 60s into the “dark age” of the 80s.
 Gaiman cleverly throws in lots of direct references to non-canon camp villains from the Adam West TV show.
 Even the dramatic oversize props that litter the mise-en-scène harken back to a different Golden era—an epoch that registers more clearly with a past continuity.

 4. [4]COLLIN COLSHER: Originally, in 1988, Babs didn’t spend that much time in the hospital after getting shot, thus allowing her to be present (albeit in a wheelchair) for Jason’s funeral.
 However, in 1996, the publication of The Batman Chronicles #5 gave Babs a more realistic ten week stint at the hospital.
 Thus, her appearance at Jason’s funeral must merely be part of a quick temporary release, as we have fanwanked above.